Skip to main content

 Favorite dessert: Cookies and cream ice cream

-Certifications: Associate Professional Counselor
+Certifications: Licensed Professional Counselor

 Image of Keith Gunnerson, PhD